emtelgen/ccf23-testing/docs/topics/the_computing_in_cloud_computing.md

 ## What is computing?
 Minimal Vocabulary

 Cloud computing was invented for, and is marketed to IT systems administrators, software developers, and IT/technology managers.
 See the history of AWS.
 It is was not designed with researchers in mind.
-Note, however, that Cloud Computing is general enough and is often marketed to researchers or 'for research.'
+Most training and documentation  Note, however, that Cloud Computing is general enough and is often marketed to researchers or 'for research.'

 The primary function of cloud computing is to provide "infrastructure" aka the "back-end" or back room of a company's IT department, so we ware going to learn about that.
 In fact, cloud computing is frequently defined, named, and sold based on abstractions of physical components of computers and IT infrastructure.
 Hence learning more about IT infrastructure, or "computing" may be helpful understanding the context in which cloud computing is engineered.
 This can help you determin what you may need from cloud computing to get your research done.